negrie-a/myCloud/README.md

   MyCloud server use [grunt](http://gruntjs.com/) the JavaScript Task Runner to start the server.

   ```
-   // ONLY on Linux
+   // ONLY on Linux one time
    sh ./script/linux-config.sh

-   npm install
+   // Start server
+   grunt
 ```

 ## Built With